shadowed1/ChromeOS_PowerControl/README.md

 - `sudo batterycontrol set 80 75           # 80 is when charging stops; 75 is when charging may begin`
 - `sudo batterycontrol help`

-- `sudo powercontrol uninstall            # Global uninstaller`
+- `sudo powercontrol uninstall            # Global uninstaller that will clean up after itself`
 - Alternative uninstall method: `sudo /usr/local/bin/ChromeOS_PowerControl/Uninstall_ChromeOS_PowerControl.sh`

 __How It Works:__